Chemical Risk Assessment Structure

 • Divide Up The Workplace

-If you’re workplace is too large to be assessed, begin your risk assessment by segmenting it up into smaller sections such as
+If your workplace is too large to be assessed, begin your risk assessment by segmenting it up into smaller sections such as

 • Locations